RevealBi/Documentation/en/datasources/microsoft-sql-server.md

 ![StoredProcedureSampleResults\_All](images/StoredProcedureSampleResults_All.png)

-In this case, the stored procedure requires for users to configure the start and end date to display the **Sales by Year** information.
+In this case, the stored procedure requires users to configure the start and end date to display the **Sales by Year** information.

 ![StoredProcedureSampleDates\_All](images/Stored-Procedure-Sample-Dates.png)